-Medicare Access & CHIP Reauthorization Act of 2015 (MACRA): Combines three existing programs the Physician Quality Reporting System (PQRS), the Value-Based Payment Modifier (VBM), and Meaningful Use, along with a new program-clinical practice improvement activities, into a single program, the Merit-Based Incentive Payment System (MIPS).
+Medicare Access & CHIP Reauthorization Act of 2015 (MACRA): Combines three existing programs- the Physician Quality Reporting System (PQRS), the Value-Based Payment Modifier (VBM), and Meaningful Use, along with a new program-

+clinical practice improvement activities, into a single program, the Merit-Based Incentive Payment System (MIPS).
 This value-based payment program will most likely be applicable only to fee-for-service Medicare providers, but rule making is still underway so it is unclear whether or not it will impact RHCs.

 Medicare and Medicaid EHR Incentive "Meaningful Use" Program: Provides incentives to eligible health professionals and hospitals as they adopt, upgrade, or demonstrate meaningful use of certified EHR technology and meet certain criteria.
 Beginning in in 2015, eligible providers that had not attested to meaningful use for 2014 experienced a 1% penalty in Medicare reimbursement.
-The

-Learn about national quality improvement and pay-for-performance initiatives.
-Provide educational opportunities for RHCs such as webinars and conference calls.
-Keep track of the latest developments through NOSORH and NARHC. penalties will increase to 2% in 2016 and 3% in 2017.
+The penalties will increase to 2% in 2016 and 3% in 2017.
 Providers enrolled in the program must attest by a certain date each year to avoid the penalty.
 RHCs are not eligible for Meaningful Use as facilities; however, some individual RHC providers qualify for, and participate in, the MU program.